Vahe1994/SpQR/README.md

 See [relevant Datasets documentation section](https://huggingface.co/docs/datasets/main/en/cache#cache-directory)
 ### Models

-This repository is expected to work with models of `LLaMA` and `Falcon` families so far.
+This repository is expected to work with models of `LLaMA`, `Falcon` and `OPT` families so far.

 #### Data

 For quantization with SpQR its is recommended to use the subset of the data model was trained on.
-I.e. for quantization of `LLaMA` models we recommend to use the subset of [RedPajama](https://huggingface.co/datasets/togethercomputer/RedPajama-Data-1T-Sample) and for `Falcon` quantization - [RefinedWeb](https://huggingface.co/datasets/tiiuae/falcon-refinedweb).
-Both subsets are stored in `data` directory:
+I.e. for quantization of `LLaMA` models we recommend to use the subset of [RedPajama](https://huggingface.co/datasets/togethercomputer/RedPajama-Data-1T-Sample) and for `Falcon` quantization - [RefinedWeb](https://huggingface.co/datasets/tiiuae/falcon-refinedweb).Both subsets  are stored in `data` directory:
 * `data/red_pajama_n=1024.pth`
 * `data/refined_web_n=128.pth`

 **Note** These subsets are already processed with the corresponding model tokenizer.
 Use for different model will lead to unexpected behavior.

+ For `OPT` following GPTQ paper we recommend to use `c4`.

 ### W&B logging